Gregory Crouch is an author who specializes in adventurous and historic subjects.

 His work has been quoted in Newsweek, the Atlantic, Nautilus, Alpinist, the Washington Post, the South China Morning Post, and by NPR.

 In 1988, Gregory Crouch graduated from the United States Military Academy at West Point, New York, where he studied military history.
-He completed U.S. Army Airborne and Ranger schools and led an infantry platoon in Panama, for which he earned the Combat Infantryman’s Badge.
+He completed U.S. Army Airborne and Ranger schools and led two infantry platoons.
 He left the Army to pursue other interests, most notably in adventure travel, rock and ice climbing, and high-stakes international mountaineering.
-He developed a particular obsession with the storm-swept peaks of Patagonia, and made seven expeditions to those remote mountains, where he made a number of world-class first ascents.
+He developed a particular obsession with the storm-swept peaks of Patagonia and made seven expeditions to those remote mountains, where he made a number of world-class first ascents.

-With his son, Ryan, Gregory Crouch lives in the San Francisco Bay Area of California.
+With his son, Ryan, and wife, artist Tina Rath, Gregory Crouch lives in the San Francisco Bay Area of California.